 Face-to-face human interactions will help you with your depressive symptoms.
 Your dog can help you meet more people.

 Don’t go through depression alone.
 As difficult as it can be, you can give yourself the best chance to recover from depression by giving to yourself.
+If you are considering adopting a dog, read my comprehensive guide.
+It will help you every step of the way.

 Dogs are great friends to have when times are tough emotionally or mentally.
 Their calming presence, friendship, and loyalty help you weather the storm.
-The routines they help you set and the emotional boost they give you are just a few ways a canine could be all the medicine you need to help you with depression.
+The routines they help you set and the emotional boost they give you are just a few ways a hound could be all the medicine you need to help you with depression.